Skip to content

 Grade: F

-This indicates the percentage of residents that have had a urinary tract infection.
-Urinary tract infections are considered by many in the nursing home industry to be a measure of the quality of nursing care at a nursing home.
-UTI's are routinely associated with a facility with worst hygiene practices.
-However, this statistic can also be skewed for certain facilities due to varying reporting standards for infections.
+This tells you the percent of residents who suffered from a urinary tract infection.
+UTI's are considered by many in the nursing home industry to be a measure of the quality of nursing care at a nursing home.
+UTI's are often linked to worse hygiene protocols.
+Nevertheless, this statistic may also be skewed for some facilities due to inconsistent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication